appdev-lessons/debugging/content.md

 // ... rest of your JavaScript code ...
 ```

-Open your Rails application in a web browser and ensure the developer tools are open.
+Open your application in a web browser and ensure the developer tools are open.
 You can usually open them by right-clicking the page and selecting "Inspect" or pressing Ctrl+Shift+I (or CMD⌘+OPT⌥+I on Mac).

 Interact with your application to trigger the JavaScript code.
 The execution will pause at the debugger statement.